- eBook ISBN 9780323265058

-The delivery of quality flexible packaging to the marketplace efficiently and profitably requires the design and manufacture of products that are both "fit-to-use" and "fit-to-make".
+Efficiently and profitably delivering quality flexible packaging to the marketplace requires designing and manufacturing products that are both "fit-to-use" and "fit-to-make".
 The engineering function in a flexible packaging enterprise must attend to these dual design challenges.

-Raw materials are considered, including the three basic forms of Rollstock (paper, foil, plastic films); Resin; and Wets (inks, varnishes, primers).
-Guidance is given not only on material selection, but also on adding value through enhancement or modification of the materials’ physical features.
+Raw materials are also considered, including the three basic forms: Rollstock (paper, foil, plastic films); Resin; and Wets (inks, varnishes, primers).
+Guidance is provided on both material selection, and on adding value through enhancement or modification of the materials’ physical features.

 A ‘measures’ section covers both primary material features – such as tensile, elongation, modulus and elastic and plastic regions – and secondary quality characteristics such as seal and bond strengths, coefficient of friction, oxygen barrier and moisture vapour barrier.